 Getting hit with an unexpected banking fee can be frustrating.
 If you’re not careful, these fees can add up quickly.
-And in the case of overdrafts, the charges can compound.
-Fees are more common than you might think.
-They can be imposed for non-sufficient funds, overdrafts, maintenance, statements, transfers and more.
+Some of these fees, as in the case of overdrafts, can even compound.
+Fees are more common than you might think and banks may charge you when you aren’t expecting it.

 If your company offers direct deposit for your paycheck, it may pay to take advantage.
 It’s both intelligent and convenient.
 Your money is immediately available in your bank account on payday, and you don’t have to wait in line at the bank to deposit your check.

 Nowadays, it’s common for banks to charge you a monthly fee to maintain your checking account.
-For example, Bank of America charges up to $12 per month for its Advantage Plus Banking account.
+For example, Bank of America, Member FDIC, charges up to $12 per month for its Advantage Plus Banking® account.
 However, you can avoid this fee entirely if you maintain a minimum daily balance of $1,500 or more.

 The largest banks own and operate thousands of ATMs across the country.
 If you bank at one of them, odds are you can easily find a nearby ATM when you need cash.
 However, most banks will charge you an extra fee if you use an ATM operated by a different bank.
-You’ll also typically pay a fee if you use an ATM kiosk at a gas station.
-For example, Chase charges $2.50 per withdrawal from a Chase Total Checking account at a non-Chase ATM in the U.S., Puerto Rico and the U.S. Virgin Islands — more outside those areas.
+You’ll also typically pay a fee using an ATM kiosk at a gas station.
+For example, Chase charges $3 per withdrawal at a non-Chase ATM in the U.S., Puerto Rico and the U.S. Virgin Islands.

 If you frequently take cash out, these fees can add up.
 You can avoid this by always using your own bank’s ATMs or using a bank that reimburses ATM fees.